drksam/LCleanerControler/README.md

 - Enable by setting "operation_mode": "normal" in machine_config.json
 - Set "debug_level": "info" for standard operational logging

-## Integration with NooyenMachineMonitor
+## Integration with ShopMachineMonitor
-This system is designed to integrate with the NooyenMachineMonitor central monitoring server for:
+This system is designed to integrate with the ShopMachineMonitor central monitoring server for:
 - User authentication
 - Machine access control
 - Operation logging